DPDK/dpdk/doc/guides/sample_app_ug/tep_termination.rst

 *   TSO offload support for tunneling packet.

-The following figure shows the framework of the TEP termination sample application based on vhost-cuse.
+The following figure shows the framework of the TEP termination sample application based on DPDK vhost lib.

 .. _figure_tep_termination_arch: